Getting health insurance through Vermont Health Connect

 Open enrollment for 2023

 The open enrollment period for VHC is from November 1 to January 15.
-During this time, you can buy a health plan for 2023.
+During this time, you can buy a health plan for 2023 or switch to a different plan.

 After the open enrollment period ends, you can’t buy a health plan through VHC unless you have a qualifying event.
 If you qualify for Medicaid or Dr. Dynasaur, you can enroll any time of the year — you don't have to wait for open enrollment.